Cray-HPE/docs-csm/install/bootstrap_livecd_usb.md

     macos# ./cray-site-init/write-livecd.sh $USB ~/${CSM_RELEASE}/cray-pre-install-toolkit-*.iso 50000
     ```

-    > NOTE: At this point the USB stick is usable in any server with an x86_64 architecture based CPU.
+    > NOTE: At this point the USB device is usable in any server with an x86_64 architecture based CPU.
 The remaining steps help add the installation data and enable SSH on boot.

 1. Mount the configuration and persistent data partition: